DocNow/twarc/README.md

 ## Usage:

-If you like to learn by trying here's a quick overview of the main commands:
+If you like to learn by doing here's a quick overview of the main commands:

     twarc configure
     twarc search blacklivesmatter > search.json